d3aths/AAD531/fjourn.md

 I think it looks beautiful.
 Im happy with how it turned out especially with the responsitivity.
 It looks so cute when resized.
 The slight blurred border around the background image makes it pop out of your screen as well, like it looks like it has rounded edges like a curved phone screen with zero bezels.

 ## Development of Fansite
 Once I had finished doing the splash I basically just slapped a bunch of content on there, and used all the formatting for divs and headers and text etc into that.
 It didn't take too long because I had already done all the css and placed everything and made sure it was working to be responsive.
 I had written before in the experimentation that I had problems with positioning stuff but thinking back I can barely remember it now and it seems so easy when youre just looking at a finished product that works the way you want it.
+So for content basically went around the internet gathering info from sources which i've listed in references, to post as content.
+The main thing about this was that I had no idea what to put as content so just decided to do 3 small sections about main facets of the game.
+About it in general, Main characters, and the City.
+There really isnt much to the website but it looks okay for what it is.

 ## Final Fansite